xenify-io/litepaper/Litepaper.md

 ## ◽️ Costs of Burning DXN and xYSL

-Engaging with the Xenify platform to burn DXN or xYSL tokens involves the transaction gas fee and an additional, mandatory Protocol fee.
+Engaging with the Xenify platform to burn DXN or xYSL tokens involves the transaction gas fee and an additional, mandatory burn fee.
 This unique fee structure rewards users with discounts based on the number of batches they burn.
 The more batches you burn, the bigger the discount - reaching up to 50% off for 10,000 batches!
-The Protocol fee is calculated using the following formula:
+The burn fee is calculated using the following formula:

 <br>

 $$
-PF = GS \times (1 - (NB \times CS)) \times NB
+BF = GS \times (1 - (NB \times CS)) \times NB
 $$

 <br>

-- $PF$ - Protocol fee, charged for the burn function, paid in the native token of the blockchain.
+- $BF$ - Burn fee, charged for the burn function, paid in the native token of the blockchain.
 - $GS$ - Gas Spent, the total amount of gas consumed by the burn function to execute the code.
-- $CS$ - The constant 0.00005, used to factor in the discount on the protocol fee.
+- $CS$ - The constant 0.00005, used to factor in the discount on the burn fee.
 - $NB$ - Number of Batches, the number of batches the user burns, influencing the discount in burn fees as the number of batches increases.

 <br>

 A batch represents a fixed number of tokens designated for burning, depending on the specific token type, either DXN or xYSL.
 This setup ensures a straightforward and uniform method for token burning, contributing to a clear and concise understanding for litepaper readers.
 For example, one batch might consist of one DXN token, while another batch might include one xYSL token.

 To execute the burn function on the Xenify protocol, users need to have at least the Number of Batches * [Fixed Number of Tokens] in their wallet, depending on the token being burned.
-The Protocol fee is directed towards the reward pool, from which XNF token holders are rewarded based on their accrued XNF.
+The burn fee is directed towards the reward pool, from which XNF token holders are rewarded based on their accrued XNF.
 The fee calculation is designed to apply a discount based on the amount of a specific token (DXN or xYSL) the user burns, with the maximum discount being 50% for 10,000 batches (the larger the number of batches, the bigger the discount).

-In essence, the Protocol fee calculation determines the fees charged from a user when they perform a burn operation on the Xenify Protocol.
+In essence, the burn fee calculation determines the fees charged from a user when they perform a burn operation on the Xenify Protocol.
 The fee is calculated by multiplying the gas spent on the operation by a factor that takes into account the number of batches being burned.
 This factor is calculated by subtracting the product of the number of batches and 0.00005 from 1, which is then multiplied by the number of batches.

 By structuring the fee calculation this way, Xenify encourages users to perform larger, more efficient burn operations by gradually charging them lower fees as they increase the number of batches being burned.
 This system promotes efficiency and incentivizes users to contribute to the platform while enjoying the benefits of reduced fees for larger transactions.